dwarvesf/playbook/operations/create-content-for-multiple-platforms.md

 ---
 title: How I create content for multiple platforms
+description: "To help all our Dwarves team members, create original, helpful, and consistent writing across various platforms, we've put together this content guideline as a reference whenever we're writing for Dwarves."
 date: 2024-05-03
-description: To help all our Dwarves team members, create original, helpful, and consistent writing across various platforms, we've put together this content guideline as a reference whenever we're writing for Dwarves.
 authors:
   - innno_
   - nikkingtr